-Tamil Nadu: Pregnant woman turns HIV positive after blood transfusion
+Tamil Nadu: Pregnant woman contracts HIV after blood transfusion

 Chennai, Dec 26: A pregnant woman in Tamil Nadu has reportedly contacted HIV after the blood of a donor, who had the virus, was given to her to treat anaemia at a government hospital in Sattur, Tamil Nadu.